Quantum interferometers: principles and applications: Franson Interferometer

+For time-bin entanglement-based QKD, Tittel et al. first proposed a scheme in 2000 and experimentally realized it.
+Schematics is shown in Fig.\,\ref{Franson-QKD}(a1), while the visibility of the Franson interference fringe is shown in Fig.\,\ref{Franson-QKD}(a2).
+In 2023, Kim et al. experimentally demonstrated multi-user QKD based on broadband time-bin entanglement and wavelength-division multiplexing technology, with the experiment setup shown in Fig.\,\ref{Franson-QKD}(b1).
+In this setup, each of the three users had an UMZI to perform the security test.
+The measured violations of the CHSH inequality and the secure key rates are depicted in Figs.\,\ref{Franson-QKD}(b2) and (b3).
 In 2000, Ribordy et al. established a system for energy-time entanglement-based QKD, in which the Franson interferometer is composed of a free-space UMZI for 810 nm photon and a fiber UMZI for 1550 nm photon \cite{Ribordy2000PRA}.
 In 2007, Ali-Khan et al. proposed and experimentally realized the first high-dimensional QKD scheme with energy-time entanglement \cite{AliKhan2007PRL}.
 The setup is shown in Fig.\,\ref{Franson-QKD}(c1), in which the measurements in time-basis and energy-basis are spatially separated.
 Figures\,\ref{Franson-QKD}(c2) and (c3) show the measured Franson interference fringe to evaluate security performance and the calculated relationship between Franson interference visibility and the eavesdropper's resolution of positive operator value measurement (POVM).
 In this high-dimensional QKD protocol, more than one bit could be encoded onto one coincidence under proper conditions, and the broad temporal distribution of photon in energy-time entanglement facilitated the construction of high-dimensional states.
 Figure\,\ref{Franson-QKD}(c4) and (c5) present the main performance of the experiment and a demonstration of image encryption/decryption in Ref.\,\cite{AliKhan2007PRL}, respectively.
 In 2013, Brougham et al. theoretically analyzed the use of the Franson interferometer in securing high-dimensional QKD, and found that this method is not always reliable, particularly against attacks that localize the photons to several separated times \cite{Brougham2013JPB}.
 In 2014, Zhang et al. proposed a method to ensure unconditional security in high-dimensional QKD with energy-time entanglement, using the visibilities from both the Franson and conjugate-Franson interferometers \cite{Zhang2014PRL}.
 The details of this proposal has been introduced in Sec.\,\ref{IV.B.3}.
 In 2015, Jorgenfors et al. demonstrated experimentally that the security test with a purely original Franson interferometer could be hacked by tailored pulses of classical light when standard avalanche photodetectors are utilized \cite{Jogenfors2015SA}.
 They also provided several methods to reestablish the security.
 In 2015, Zhong et al. achieved a photon-efficient QKD with the secure photon information efficiency reaching 8.7 bits per coincidence by introducing nonlocal dispersion cancellation into the Franson interferometer to increase the visibility of the interference fringe \cite{Zhong2015NJP}.